Dunera

 Stumbling stone for Karl Olbrysch in Berlin-Schöneberg, Goltzstrasse 13.
 Photo: Peter Dehn.

 People were even deported who, according to British law, should not have been interned or even deported simply because of their age.
+Others were second and third generation immigrants who had the right to vote in Britain before the war – in other words, they were citizens.

 The resulting illegal deportations belied the violation of human rights and honor of thousands of Jews and Nazi opponents – and the damage to property, health, soul or even life these men suffered by Britain.
 The impression remains that in some tribunals decisions were made under anti-Semitic and politically right-wing colored premises in order to get rid of undesirable people.
-If there was a Nazi 5th column at work in Britain, then, among others, among the decision-makers of the tribunals.

 The lists of names